NihalSidhu/Data-with-Danny-SQL-Challenge/Pizza Runner/Data Scrubbing.md

 At initial glance of the customer_orders table I noticed that there were some issues with it.
 We can see a few issues, such as

 - The 'exclusion's column has multiple values labeled as "null"
-- The 'extras'  column has multiple values labeled as "null" or are actually null.
+- The 'extras'  column has multiple values labeled as "null" or are actually NULL.

 *customer_orders table*